bertman80/powershell-profile/README.md

 ```

 ## Fix the Missing Font

-extract the downloaded `cove.zip` that is in the folder you ran the script from and install the nerd fonts.
+Extract the downloaded `cove.zip` that is in the folder you ran the script from and install the nerd fonts.

 # Sync-profile:
 You can use sync-profile.ps1 to sync the microsoft.powershell_profile.ps1 between version 5 and version 7.<br>